Students leading within

 At our 5-8 Campus two captains and a student leadership team representing each year level are elected each semester.
 Captains and leaders are responsible for hosting the weekly assembly, meeting and greeting visitors , discussing and solving campus based issues and speaking at various events.
 They are also provided with opportunities to participate and attend leadership camps.

-At our 9-12 Campus two captains, two vice captains and eight prefects are elected to form the Senior Leadership Group (SLG).
-The SLG meets weekly with the Year 12 Coordinator.￼￼￼￼ The two captains and vice captains host the Annual End of Year Awards held.
+At our 9-12 Campus two captains, two vice captains and up to eight prefects are elected to form the Senior Leadership Group (SLG).
+The SLG meets regularly with the Year 12 Coordinator to discuss student matters and events.
+The two captains and vice captains host the Annual End of Year Awards Night.